AndreNijman/EmuRust/README.md

 - `Right Shift` (or `Space`/`Backspace`): SELECT

 SNES battery-backed saves are written to a `.sav` file alongside the ROM.

-### Controls (Commodore 64 core)

-- PC keyboard maps 1:1 to the C64 keyboard. `Shift` keys control the two C64 shifts, `Ctrl` toggles C64 CTRL, `Esc` acts as RUN/STOP, and `Home` maps to HOME/CLR.
-Arrow keys map to the cursor keys (hold Shift with the arrow keys for the alternate directions just like on real hardware).
-- `Space`, `Enter`, function keys (`F1/F3/F5/F7`), and punctuation keys are forwarded directly.
-- Controllers: the d-pad (or left stick) drives joystick port 2, while `A/B/X/Y` all fire. `Start` maps to RETURN and `Select` maps to SPACE for quick in-game prompts.

-Tape/disk images autostart after selection, so you can focus on the prompt in the program itself.

 ### Controls (Nintendo DS core)